How to Install WordPress?

 Step 1: Download and Extract

 - Download and unzip the WordPress package from https://wordpress.org/download/

-- If the user wants to upload the WordPress to other server or remote web server, the individual has to download and install the WordPress package to the computer with a help of web browser and unzip the package.
+- If the user wants to upload the WordPress to another server or remote web server, the individual has to download and install the WordPress package to the computer with the help of a web browser and unzip the package.

-- If the user has the access to the web server, and are comfortable using console-based tools, then the user can download WordPress directly to a web server using get (or lynx or another console-based web browser)
+- If the user has access to the webserver, and are comfortable using console-based tools, then the user can download WordPress directly to a web server using get (or lynx or another console-based web browser)

 - When the user has to avoid using FTP: wget https://wordpress.org/latest.tar.gz